tencentyun/qcloud-documents/product/管理与支持/政策与规范/国际站文档/Service Level Agreements/TENCENT CLOUD – SERVICE LEVEL AGREEMENT FOR VIDEO SERVICE_intl.md

 </table>

 ### 4.4	Example of how Service Credit for a Video Service Level is calculated
- 1. Fault Time = (incident resolution time) minus (failure starting time).
+ (a) Fault Time = (incident resolution time) minus (failure starting time).

- 2. Fault time is calculated per minute.
+ (b) Fault time is calculated per minute.
 Faults under 1 minute will be rounded up and deemed as one minute.